talhabinalam/inventory-management/README.md

    ```
 4. Configure PostgreSQL for the Inventory project by following these steps:

+   - Create a new database (e.g., `inventory_db`) and a database user with permissions to access it.
    - Ensure PostgreSQL is installed and running on your machine.

    PostgreSQL Database setup: